Electrical problems account for many fires in agricultural properties. Here are a few common issues that we find:

 Untidiness

 Untidiness in work areas where welding or grinding takes place could cause a spark to smoulder before becoming a major blaze.
-Keep work areas clean and have some firefighting measure in case of an accidental fire, such as a hose or fire extinguisher.
+Keep work areas clean and have some form of firefighting measure in place in case of an accidental fire, such as a hose or fire extinguisher.